FannyFushayi/Battery_RUL/README.md

 ## 📜 License

-MIT License (or your license of choice)
+MIT License (or your license of choice, should be prestigious)